Configuring and Using the ReportViewer Toolbar

 The ReportViewer control includes a toolbar that provides navigation, search, export, and print functionality so that users can work with reports in a deployed application.
 You can set properties on the toolbar at design time to control its appearance and determine the availability of run-time options.
 If you want a different toolbar implementation, you can create a custom toolbar to replace the default toolbar.

-|Due to differences in how user interface elements are rendered in HTML and Graphics Design Instrumentation (GDI) format, the report toolbar varies depending on whether you are using the Web server control or the Windows Forms control.|
+Due to differences in how user interface elements are rendered in HTML and Graphics Design Instrumentation (GDI) format, the report toolbar varies depending on whether you are using the Web server control or the Windows Forms control.

 A document map is a navigation area that contains a list of links that users can click to navigate to a specific area of the report.
 The document map is a collapsible split box on the left side of the report view area (or on the right side in right-to-left environments).
 Not all reports have a document map; you must define one in the report definition if you want to display it in the report viewer.
-For more information about document maps and other interactive report features, see Adding Interactivity and Navigation to a ReportViewer Report.

 The ReportViewer toolbar includes a variety of page navigation functions.
 The user can select a specific page or navigate directly to the first or last page.
 Pages are determined by pages breaks that are explicitly defined in the report definition.
 Page breaks can also be calculated automatically, depending on the report output format you are using.
-For more information, see Defining Page Size and Page Breaks in a ReportViewer Report.

 Because the ASP.NET ReportViewer control uses asynchronous postbacks for interactivity by default, the user cannot use the browser Back button unless you set the InteractivityPostBackMode property to AlwaysSynchronous.